Karlsson scores twice, lifts Golden Knights past Ducks in OT

 Rakell’s shot came from the left circle and beat Fleury on his short side midway through the period.
 Pietrangelo evened it with 3:31 remaining in the first when he went top corner from the right circle while Gibson was screened.

-Karlsson gave Vegas a 2-1 lead nine minutes into the second period when he got behind Anaheim’s defense after getting a long pass from Pietrangelo and then chipped a shot over Gibson’s glove as he was falling to the ice for his fourth goal of the season and first in nine games.
+Karlsson put Vegas on top nine minutes into the second period when he got behind Anaheim’s defense after getting a long pass from Pietrangelo and then chipped a shot over Gibson’s glove as he was falling to the ice.

 Henrique made it 2-2 11 minutes into the third when he was able to knock in a rebound after Fleury made a pad save on his initial shot.
 It was Henrique’s first game back in the lineup after he cleared waivers on Feb.
 21.